Dave-The-IT-Guy/HUProjectB/README.md

 there are miscellaneous functions inside the application. they include:

--searching from the list of games
+- searching from the list of games

--sorting by different types of propreties
+- sorting and filtering by different types of propreties

--view the details of the selected game
+- view the details of the selected game

--send lights and sounds to the user's best friend
+- send sounds to the user's best friend

--control your ledstrip from the application
+- control your NeoPixel from the application

 ***
 Notes

-We are not responible for any virusses that may infect your device from using this application
+We are not responible for any harm our software may cause to your system.
 ***